bodo-ai/PyDough/pydough/sqlglot/transform_bindings/README.md

         types: list[PyDoughType],
     ) -> SQLGlotExpression:
         """
-        Override the default STARTSWITH implementation for PostgreSQL.
+        Override the default STARTSWITH implementation for Postgres.
         Uses the more efficient native LIKE 'pattern%' syntax instead of POSITION.
         """
-        # PostgreSQL-specific implementation here
+        # Postgres-specific implementation here
         pass
 ```